 Solution

-Solution Architectures describe a specific project or capability level initiative that can typically be completed in months rather than years.
-From a business perspective it is usually focused on a particular problem or opportunity.
-Similarly from a technical level it usually involves a slice through Information, Application and Technology areas, but might in some circumstances require a number of these to be addressed.
+Solution architectures describe specific project- or capability-level initiatives that can typically be completed in months rather than years.
+From a business perspective they

+are usually focused on a particular problem or opportunity.
+Similarly, from a technical level they usually involve a slice through Information, Application and Technology areas, but might in some circumstances require a number of these to be addressed.

-Enterprise Architect has a rich set of tools that can assist at the solution architecture level from defining the business goals and objectives and relating these to information and application components to the technology devices that underpin the applications.
-Business Architecture can be defined and managed using stereotypes and profiles to create representations of the Business Drivers, Goals and Objectives and these can be demonstrated to stakeholders using diagrams, matrices and documentation published automatically from the models.
-Tools such as the Schema Composer, the Database Builder and the UML Class diagram will assist with working with the Information Architecture and the elements created can be related to the business architecture.
-Application Services, Applications and Interfaces can be modeled and their relationships to each other and elements of the Business and Technology architectures can be defined and presented in a variety of visually compelling representations such as diagrams, matrices and lists.
-The technology services and technology nodes and devices can be managed and where applicable these can be derived from the Technical Reference Model.
+Enterprise Architect has a rich set of tools that can assist at the Solution architecture level, from defining the business goals and objectives and relating these to information and application components, to the technology devices that underpin the applications.
+Business Architecture can be defined and managed using stereotypes and profiles to create representations of the Business Drivers, Goals and Objectives, and these can be demonstrated to stakeholders using diagrams, matrices and documentation published automatically from the models.
+Tools such as the Schema Composer, Database Builder and UML Class diagram will assist with working with the Information architecture, and the elements created can be related to the Business architecture.
+Application Services, Applications and Interfaces can be modeled, and their relationships to each other and to elements of the Business and Technology architectures can be defined and presented in a variety of visually compelling representations such as diagrams, matrices and lists.
+The technology services and technology nodes and devices can be managed and, where applicable, they can be derived from the Technical Reference Model.
+Enterprise Architect can also be used as the platform for Architectural Requirements Management, which can be

-Enterprise Architect can also be used as the platform for Architectural Requirements management and these can be related to elements that make up the Business, Information, Application, Technology and any other specific architectures.
-The powerful and flexible Kanban facilities can be used to manage these projects and ensure that the business value is delivered in a timely manner.
+related to elements that make up the Business, Information,

+Application, Technology and other specific architectures.
+The effective and flexible Kanban facilities can be used to manage these projects and ensure that the business value is delivered in a timely manner.

 Types of Architecture

 The overall architecture of an enterprise can be described by four integrated sub-architectures.
 These are:

-- Business Architecture
+- Business architecture

-- Information Architecture
+- Information architecture

-- Application Architecture
+- Application architecture

-- Technology Architecture
+- Technology architecture

 Most frameworks describe analogous or similar subsets of an Enterprise Architecture, as the division is based largely on organizational units performing work in these areas.
 There are a number of other architectures that could best be described as views, as they cross-cut and are contained by the other architectures, but because of their importance they are often raised to the level of an architecture.
 These include:

-- Security Architecture
+- Security architecture

-- Geospatial Architecture
+- Geospatial architecture

-- Social Architecture
+- Social architecture

-These types of architecture are described in this section.
+The seven types of architecture are described in this section.